Skip to content

 2. At the prompts:

-5. Repeat the process for the other vertical lines.
+5. Repeat the process for all other vertical lines

 Cutting Arcs